braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_services.md

 # Email services {#email-services}

 If you need additional support with your email program, Braze offers recurring and one-time services at an additional cost.
-For more information, reach out to your Braze Account Manager.
+For more information, reach out to your Braze account manager.

 ## Premium deliverability services {#premium-deliverability-services}